dakotaklavallee/flashcard-v2/README.md

 This was built using Bootstrap, React.js, Javscript, HTML5, and CSS3.

-A working demo, deployed with vercel, can be tried here:
+A working demo, deployed with Vercel, can be tried here:

 <a href="https://flashcard-o-matic-jet.vercel.app/">Try Me</a>